This content is part of an article series.

 Several studies have been done comparing the nutrient content of pasture-raised (PR) and grain-fed (confinement animal feeding operations, or CAFO) animal products.
 PR animal products are superior to CAFO in 2 primary respects: they have a better fatty acid profile, and higher levels of vitamins and other micronutrients.

 If you remember from Step #1: Don’t Eat Toxins, for optimal health we want to consume a roughly equal amount of omega-6 (n-6) and omega-3 (n-6) fats.
 This ratio, referred to as the n-6 ratio, should be as close to 1 as possible.
 Studies have shown that grain-feeding animals depletes their omega-3 levels, thus raising the n-6:n-3 ratio.
-The following chart depicts the effect of grain-feeding on the omega-3 levels of cows:
+The following chart from Eatwild depicts the effect of grain-feeding on the omega-3 levels of cows:

 Ducket and colleagues studied the omega-3 and omega-6 content of both pasture-raised and grain-fed animal products.
 They found that grass-fed beef had an n-6 ratio of 1.65, whereas grain-finished beef was 4.84.
 They also found that grass-feeding decreased total fat content by 43%.